MicrosoftDocs/quantum-docs/articles/concepts-overview.md

 Designing a quantum program to harness interference may sound like a daunting challenge, and while it is, many techniques and tools, including the Quantum Development Kit (QDK), have been introduced to make quantum programming and algorithm development more accessible.
 There are a handful of basic strategies that can be used to manipulate quantum interference in a way useful for computing, while at the same time not causing the solution to be lost in a tangle of quantum possibilities.
 Quantum programming is a distinct art from classical programming requiring very different tools to understand and express quantum algorithmic thinking.
 Indeed, without general tools to aid a quantum developer in tackling the art of quantum programming, quantum algorithmic development is not so easy.

-The Quantum Development Kit empowers a growing community with tools to unlock the quantum revolution for their tasks, problems, and solutions.
+The [Quantum Development Kit](xref:microsoft.quantum.overview.q-sharp) empowers a growing community with tools to unlock the quantum revolution for their tasks, problems, and solutions.
 The high-level quantum programming language, Q#, was designed to address the challenges of quantum information processing; it is integrated in a software stack that enables a quantum algorithm to be compiled down to the primitive operations of a quantum computer.

 Before approaching the programming language, it's helpful to review the basic principles on which quantum computing is based.
-We will take the fundamental rules of quantum computing to be axioms, rather than detailing their foundations in quantum mechanics.
-Additionally, we will assume basic familiarity with linear algebra (vectors, matrices, and so on).
+Check out some important quantum computing concepts, such as [the qubit](xref:microsoft.quantum.concepts.qubit), [Pauli measurements](xref:microsoft.quantum.concepts.pauli), or [linear algebra for quantum computing](xref:microsoft.quantum.overview.algebra).
 If a deeper study of quantum computing history and principles is desired, we refer you to the [reference section](xref:microsoft.quantum.more-information) containing more information.

+Quantum computing is evolving quickly.
+[Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) is an open, flexible, and future-proofed cloud ecosystem for quantum computing, aimed at empowering you to deliver impact with your quantum applications, exploration, and research.
+Azure Quantum provides a diverse set of quantum computing solutions and technologies.

+- Free Azure Quantum Credits to power your development.
+- Free hosted Jupyter notebooks to get started within minutes.
+- Support for the most popular quantum SDKs: Q#, Qiskit, and Cirq.
+- Write once and run on multiple hardware architectures.

-> [!NOTE]
+> [!Tip]
-> First-time users automatically get free Azure Quantum Credits for use with each participating quantum hardware provider (500 USD each) when creating a workspace.
-If you need more credits, you can apply to the [Azure Quantum Credits program](https://aka.ms/aq/credits).
+> **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) (check out free Azure accounts [for students](https://azure.microsoft.com/free/students/)).
+With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
+You will get 200 USD Azure credit to use in other Azure services.

 ## The process of quantum computing